Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

 1. Build your solution and run the unit tests.
 Make sure that the tests pass

-1. In VSTS, edit your build definition to support .NET Core 2.0
+1. In VSTS, edit your build definition to support .NET Core 2.0.3
+   - Open task "NET Core Tool Installer" and change version to 2.0.3

-1. Commit your code to trigger a build/release
+1. Push your code to trigger a build/release

 ## Stretch goals

 1. Configure Code Coverage in the build.
 Update the Visual Studio Test task, queue a build, download the code coverage file and see what code is covered and what is not.

-1. Configure Application Insights on your Web App through the Azure Portal
+1. Add custom logging to Application Insights through your Web App

 1. Export the ARM template to set up the Web App in Azure, integrate it in your Release definition